CertifiedCoders/youtube-search-python/README.md

 This is an **actively maintained fork** of [youtube-search-python](https://github.com/alexmercerind/youtube-search-python) by [CertifiedCoders](https://github.com/CertifiedCoders), with fixes for modern environments and continued community use.

-### ✅ What’s Changed
+### ✅ What's Changed
 - 🧹 Removed deprecated `proxies=` usage from `httpx.AsyncClient` and `httpx (sync client)`
 - ⚙️ Now fully compatible with `httpx >= 0.28.0`
+- ✨ Added async methods for `Video.get()`, `Video.getInfo()`, and `Video.getFormats()`
+- 🔧 Fixed YouTube API 400 errors by using WEB client and proper request format
+- 🛡️ Improved error handling with detailed error messages
-- 📝 Version bumped to `1.6.6.post3` with attribution and documentation added
+- 📝 Version bumped to `1.6.7` with all fixes and improvements

 📌 The goal of this fork is to keep the project usable and maintained in modern Python environments while honoring and preserving the excellent original work.